ageorg06/co1111_b/Meeting_Notes.md

-!TODO: Write down what we have already discussed.
+quick notes to be further refined in notes.md and requirements.md !TODO: Write down what we have already discussed.

 deadline : 26/03/2025 at 17:00.

 team members and their roles:
 alex - team manager
-kat -
+kat
-nik -
+nik
-ach -
+ach

 meeting1 21/01/2025
 - aim for first class 70-80%